Forgot to log time in Jira? A clean way to backfill worklogs

 Sources you can pull from

 The trick to backfilling honestly is treating it like reconstructing a timeline from evidence.
-The evidence is already there, scattered across the tools you worked in:
+Everything below is evidence from outside Jira: commits, meetings, messages, files.
+Jira keeps its own parallel trail too (assignments, comments, status transitions), and reading that trail back is a method of its own, covered in rebuilding worklogs from your Jira activity.
+The external evidence is scattered across the tools you worked in:

 Your calendar.
 Stand-ups, syncs, pairing sessions, customer calls.
 Every meeting block is a Jira issue or two of context.
 The 30-minute design sync on Wednesday morning was about a specific feature; find the issue.